stefanoborini/vai/RATIONALE.rst

    - I wanted to have fun reimplementing a Qt-like library to learn about Qt itself.

+I decided it was a lost cause, and I started writing my own editor.
+I laid out the foundation which is currently vaitk, and implemented basic stuff.

-Shortly afterwards, Neovim was announced as a refactoring of vim to address most of my points above.
+Shortly afterwards, Neovim was announced as a refactoring of vim.
+It addresses most of my points above.
 The problem is that, being a refactoring, it will still be in C and will grow again to become ugly and nasty.